-Student Name: Student ID #: Please visit the BURSAR'S C DFFICE to have this section completed.
-Outstanding Balance: As of: Is the above-listed student in good financial sta anding with Graduate School USA?
-Yes  No Staff Signature: Date: Please visit the FINANCIAL AI D OFFICE to have this section completed.
-Outstanding Balance: As of: Is the above-listed student in good financial sta anding with Graduate School USA? 🗆 Yes  No Staff Signature: Date: Please tell us the REASON you have decided to transfer.
-Check all reasons that apply. □ Graduate School USA does not have the pro What major do you want to pursue?
-Tuition Location is not convenient Need additional help in English □ Times of classes do not fit my schedule □ Courses are not academically challenging □ Did not receive excellent customer service (p provide details on separate sheet of paper) Other (Please provide details on separate sheet of paper)
+Studen t's Name: Student ID#:

+Visit th e BUSINESS OFFICE to have this section completed.

+Outsta nding Balance:

+Is the a bove student listed in good financial standing with the Graduate School? □ Yes □No

+Staff Si gnature: Date:

+Graduate School does not have the program of study I want to program of stu pursue.
+W hat majo r do you want to pursue

+Location is not convenient

+Need additional help in English

+Times of classes do not fit my schedule

+Courses are not academically challenging

+Did not receive excellent customer service (Please provide deta ils on sepa arate shee et of paper)

+Other (Please provide details on separate sheet of paper)